Becoming A Bright Carer

 We offer work based on a variety of schedules, please ask us to find out more.

-Qualifications.
-Although you don’t need any formal qualifications, we support all our staff to work towards a SVQ2 in Social Services and Healthcare (SCQF Level 6) if you don’t already have it.
-This is in line with the SSSC register for care workers which states carers must hold this qualification by 2020.
+- Qualifications.
+Although you don’t need any formal qualifications, we support all our staff to work towards a SVQ2 in Social Services and Healthcare (SCQF Level 6) in Scotland, and NVQs in England if you don’t already have it.

 Many of our carers have been retired and were simply looking for a meaningful part-time role, have returned to work after raising a family, or were simply looking for a career change.
 This might be a similar great opportunity for you too.